Skip to content

 ‘This equates to my journeys to hospital clinics, which I attend quite regularly, now costing $120 plus, and even more to the public dental clinic,’ she told the Senate Inquiry into the Aged Care Bill 2024 at a public hearing in Devonport, Tasmania, on 4 October.

-Due to the increased travel costs, Helen has been unable to access therapy for the last 10 months.
+Since there are insufficient funds in her Level 3 HCP to cover the increased travel costs, Helen has been unable to access recommended preventative therapies for the last 10 months. .

 Hospital admission